YoYoGames/Guides/Exploring_Bugs_Feature_Requests.md

-# Exploring the YoYoGames GitHub
+# Exploring the GameMaker GitHub

 All public GameMaker project repositories can be found on GitHub at https://github.com/YoYoGames as well as other information about GameMaker.